falseAzure/infineac/README.rst

 .. start overview_wo

-InFineac is a Python package that extracts financial insights from earnings calls using NLP.
+InFineac is a Python package that extracts financial insights from earnings calls by categorizing them into a range of topics using NLP.
 Earnings calls are a rich source of information for investors, that are held quarterly by publicly traded companies.
-It heavily uses the spaCy_ and BERTopic_ libraries for the NLP tasks.
+InFineac heavily uses the spaCy_ and BERTopic_ libraries for the NLP tasks.

 .. end overview